-If an accident involving Valley Metro has left you with injuries, you might be able to recoup compensation for your damages through a personal injury claim.
+If an accident involving a city vehicle has left you with injuries, you might be able to recoup compensation for your damages through a personal injury claim.

-You could suffer injuries that will affect you the rest of your life and financially affect your entire family if involved in a Valley Metro accident in Gilbert.
-You might be a passenger on a train or bus that crashes, or you could be a pedestrian or occupant of another vehicle that is struck by a Valley Metro bus.
+You could suffer injuries that will affect you the rest of your life and financially affect your entire family if involved in a bus accident.
+You might be a passenger on a train or bus that crashes, or you could be a pedestrian or occupant of another vehicle that is struck by a city bus.

 Either way, you should notify the proper authorities right away and make sure an accident report is filed.
 If possible, take photos of the accident scene.
 Establish medical care right away because that is essential to a successful personal injury claim.

 You should maintain all supporting documentation, such as medical bills, medical records, proof of lost wages, and repair estimates.

 Here are some common damages claimed in such an accident.

 - Property damages

 Pursuing a personal injury claim against the city is possible, but it is different than filing a claim against an individual.
 Government entities are protected by sovereign immunity, but the Tort Claims Act allows injury claims to be pursued in specific situations and when certain protocol is followed.

 You must file a notice of claim within 180 days of the accident.
 You must complete the form in detail, include supporting evidence, state the facts, explain what happened, where it happened, when it happened, the damages suffered, and why you think they are liable.